HenrikJoreteg/human-javascript/ch07 - views.md

 module.exports = HumanView.extend({
   template: templates.widget,
   events: {
-    // the event + element: the name of the handler 'click .delete': 'handleDeleteClick',
+    // The event + element: the name of the handler 'click .delete': 'handleDeleteClick',
     'keyup input.search': 'handleSearchKeyUp'
   },
   render: function () {
-    // this we inherit from human-view
+    // This we inherit from human-view
     this.renderAndBind();
   },
   handleDeleteClick: function () {